Project setup

 You can install QEMU on your system using the following commands:

-sudo apt install qemu qemu-kvm bridge-utils -y
+sudo pacman -S qemu-desktopsudo apt install qemu qemu-kvm bridge-utils -ylibvirt

 Note